-- 2. The compensation, nominating and governance committees do not need to consist solely of independent directors.28 - 3.
+- 1. We do not require controlled companies to meet our standard independence thresholds.
+So long as the insiders and/or affiliated directors are connected with the controlling entity, we accept the presence of non-independent directors on the board. - 2.
+We do not require controlled companies to meet our minimum board size threshold (five directors on the TSX, four on the TSXV).
+We continue to believe that 20 directors is an acceptable maximum board size for Canadian issuers, including for controlled companies. - 3.
+The compensation, nominating and governance committees do not need to consist solely of independent directors. - 4.
 We believe that controlled companies do not need to have standing nominating and corporate governance committees.
-Although a committee charged with the duties of searching for, selecting and nominating independent directors can be of benefit to all companies, the unique composition of a controlled company's shareholder base make such a committee both less powerful and less relevant. - 4.
-In a similar fashion, controlled companies do not need to have an independent chairman or lead director.
-While we believe an independent director in a position of authority on the board - such as the chairman or presiding director - is best able to ensure the proper discharge of the board's duties, controlled companies serve a unique shareholder population whose voting power ensures the protection of its interests. - 5.
+Although a committee charged with the duties of searching for, selecting and nominating independent directors can be of benefit to all companies, the unique composition of a controlled company's shareholder base make such a committee both less powerful and less relevant. - 5.
+In a similar fashion, controlled companies do not need to have an independent chair or lead director.
+While we believe an independent director in a position of authority on the board such as the chair or presiding director is best able to ensure the proper discharge of the board's duties, controlled companies serve a unique shareholder population whose voting power ensures the protection of its interests. - 6.
 We do not require controlled companies to adopt a majority voting policy for the election of directors.
 Although we believe a majority voting policy generally increases board accountability and performance, we understand that this may be irrelevant given the influence a controlling shareholder has on all matters requiring shareholder approval.

 We do not make independence exceptions for controlled companies in the case of audit committee membership.
 We believe audit committees should consist solely of independent directors regardless of the company's controlled status.
 The interests of all shareholders must be protected by ensuring the integrity and accuracy of the company's financial statements.
-Allowing affiliated directors to discharge the duties of audit oversight could present an insurmountable conflict of interest.29
+Allowing affiliated directors to discharge the duties of audit oversight could present an insurmountable conflict of interest.